Spica-Vir/Spica-Vir.github.io/_posts/2022-01-29-Names and Definitions of Popular Basis Sets.md

 For BSs developed for **HF / DFT**, the target system for the occupied orbitals is isolated atoms.
 The target system for the polarization orbitals is usually molecules.

 ## Contraction
 The Gaussian functions used for constructing basis sets are called primitive functions (PGTO), which usually contains more functions than practically needed (contracted Gaussian type orbitals, CGTO).
-Since the core orbitals are insensitive to different chemical environments, it will be computationally efficient to represent the core shells with a fixed linear combination of Gaussian orbitals, which is known as *contraction*.
+Since the core orbitals are insensitive to different chemical environments, it will be computationally efficient to represent the core with a fixed linear combination of Gaussian orbitals, which is known as *contraction*.

 **Segmented contraction**